Find a Qualified Attorney Near You

-Government contracts law ensures that the government, the companies, and other agencies follow particular laws, such as the Federal Acquisition Streamlining Act (FASA), which encourages the government to buy existing products.
+Government contracts law ensures that the government, companies, and other agencies comply with specific laws, such as the Federal Acquisition Streamlining Act (FASA), which encourages the government to buy existing products.
 The U.S. Small Business Administration (SBA) helps small companies become federal contractors.

-Government procurement laws restrict the government in ways that benefit American companies.
+Government procurement laws limit the government’s ability to procure goods and services in ways that benefit American companies.
 The Buy American Act of 1921 requires that materials bought within the U.S. be manufactured within the U.S. from U.S. raw materials.
 Later laws added to the Buy American Act.
 The most recent Build America Buy America Act of 2021 adds construction materials to the products.

 The procurement process involves a competitive bidding process designed to avoid favoritism and nepotism and ensure fairness to all bidders.
 A company must register as a federal contractor before it can bid on a contract.
 This is when you may need a government contracts attorney.